 At the bottom of the list?
 Banner ads, ads on social networks, ads served in SERPs and over the radio and in videos — really, any ad on any channel.

-This general distrust of traditional advertising is why recent years have seen more money going to content marketing, influencer marketing, and referral partnerships.
+This general distrust of traditional advertising is why recent years have seen trends of more money going to content marketing, influencer marketing, and referral partnerships.
 In 2019, we expect even more budget to go to influencer marketing.
 We also anticipate consumers will grow weary of products being advertised with boilerplate messaging that’s clearly come from a brand or lifted from a sponsorship agreement.
 That’s why we’ll see more authentic, uniquely crafted messages capturing the attention — and purchasing power — of consumers in 2019.

 3. Omnichannel > Multichannel

 We’ve been talking for a long time about the importance of uniting the entire customer journey with your marketing and measurement efforts.
 Finally, we’re seeing advertisers begin to embrace that as the norm instead of the gold standard.
-In 2019, we see omnichannel gaining traction as advertisers realize multichannel won’t cut it anymore.
+In 2019, we see trends around omnichannel gaining traction as advertisers realize multichannel won’t cut it anymore.

 But don’t just take our word for it.
 We like how John Bowden, Senior VP of Customer Care at Time Warner Cable, says it:

 “Multichannel is an operational view – how you allow the customer to complete transactions in each channel.
 Omnichannel, however, is viewing the experience through the eyes of your customer, orchestrating the customer experience across all channels so that it is seamless, integrated, and consistent. ”

 4. Exploring the Value of Voice